top of page

 We Will Rock You Cast- Scaramouche performs "Somebody To Love"

 In We Will Rock You, Somebody to Love is performed by Scaramouche, one of the show's central characters.
-It's a standout moment that showcases not only her vocal power but also her vulnerability and search for connection in a world that’s silenced individuality.
-Taking on a song with that kind of theatrical and emotional weight gave our choir the chance to step into her shoes – to sing not just with technical precision, but with heart.
-Whether in solo lines or full harmonies, we aimed to honour that spirit and channel a bit of Scaramouche's fire in every phrase.
+This standout moment showcases not only her vocal power but also her vulnerability and search for connection in a world that silences individuality.
+Taking on a song with that kind of theatrical and emotional weight gave our choir the chance to step into her shoes.
+We aimed to sing not just with technical precision, but with heart.
+Whether in solo lines or full harmonies, we sought to honour that spirit and channel a bit of Scaramouche's fire in every phrase.

-Taking on Somebody to Love gave us all a chance to push beyond our usual limits – and it reminded us how empowering it can be to take a risk in a safe, supportive space.
-Whether you nailed spontaneous solo line or simply sang your heart out in the chorus, you were part of something electric.
+Taking on Somebody to Love gave us all a chance to push beyond our usual limits.
+It reminded us how empowering it can be to take a risk in a safe, supportive space.
+Whether you nailed a spontaneous solo line or simply sang your heart out in the chorus, you were part of something electric.

 Long live rock.
 Long live harmony.
 And long live the courage to sing out loud.